Mike Yastrzemski Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (5.01).
+- The Nationals have a 4.97 team ERA that ranks 27th among all MLB pitching staffs.

-- The Nationals give up the third-most home runs in baseball (139 total, 1.4 per game).
+- Nationals pitchers combine to allow the third-most home runs in baseball (139 total, 1.4 per game).

-- The right-hander's most recent time out came on Sunday against the St. Louis Cardinals, when he tossed five innings, surrendering four earned runs while allowing 10 hits.
+- The lefty last pitched on Tuesday against the Chicago Cubs, when he tossed 6 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.